 Each time you make a change to your payroll, you should perform a calculation.
 Each time the payroll is calculated, the results of the previous calculation are erased and replaced with the new results.
 A payroll may be calculated as many times as needed before it is closed.
 This provides the opportunity for reviewing the pay run details and for other testing purposes.

-- Choose the Payroll Processing - Calculations menu command.
-This opens the Calculations screen where you can define the required settings for performing a payroll calculation for the current payroll.
-Calculations Help page...
+The first step is to choose the Payroll tab's Payroll Processing - Calculation menu command.
+This opens the Calculations screen where you can define the required settings for performing a payroll calculation.Show Me How...

 This completes the payroll calculation.
 You can now continue to the next step and review your payroll.

-Once your payroll is calculated, you should view the Payroll register report to verify your payroll numbers.
+Once your payroll is calculated, you can create several types of reports to review your payroll calculations.

-Example: In our sample Payroll Register below, we have 5 employees who have been paid for the current pay period.
+Example: In Fig. 04 below, we see our interim Payroll Register report with 5 employees who have been paid for the current pay period.

 This completes the calculation process.
 You can now continue to the next step and backup your payroll.

-Example: In our example below, the backup file has been stored in our Downloads folder.
+Example: In Fig. 05 below, we have created a backup and the file has been stored in our Downloads folder.

 This completes the payroll backup procedure.
 You are now ready to close the payroll.